2015 ISSA Tournament Rules and Information

 H. The 4-3 pitch count with NO courtesy foul will be used in championship play.

 I. A time limit will be in effect for all games until the championship game.
 After one hour and ten minutes the teams will complete the inning they are in and play one more inning (last inning unless a tie game requires continuation.)
 The game time limit will not apply to the championship game or "if" game if necessary in all divisions of play.
+And at most tournaments the time limit is waived for Sunday games, see Supplemental Rules for the event.

 J. All bat models approved for the Senior Division by ASA, ISF, USSSA, NSA, ISA, ISSA, SPA and SS-USA will be allowed in this tournament including the Masters Divisions (35+ & 40+).